webspirio/clickwise/readme.txt

 No. All analytics data is sent exclusively to YOUR Rybbit Analytics instance that you configure in the settings.
 The plugin developers have no access to your data.

-= Can I use this with Google Analytics or other analytics tools? =
+= Can I use this alongside Google Analytics or other analytics tools? =

 Yes!
 This plugin works alongside other analytics solutions without conflicts.
+However, this plugin only sends data to Rybbit Analytics—not to Google Analytics or other platforms.

 = How are events recorded? =